-Douglas Reservoir provides 513 miles of shoreline and about 28,420 acres of water surface for recreation activities which includes skiers, wakeboarders and jet-skiers in addition to fishing and swimming.
+Douglas Reservoir provides 513 miles of shoreline and about 28,420 acres of water surface for recreational activities which includes skiers, wakeboarders and jet-skiers in addition to fishing and swimming.

 What kind of fish are in Douglas Lake?

-The reservoir, which occasionally hosts large fishing tournaments, offers black bass as well as large and smallmouth as well as crappie.
+The reservoir, which occasionally hosts large fishing tournaments, offers black bass (large and smallmouth) as well as crappie.